Crochet Hook Standard Size Conversion Chart

-The designated size number or alphabet labeling of a crochet hook is dependent on the country from where it originates.
+The designated size number or alphabet labelling of a crochet hook is dependent on the country from where it originates.
 There are a number of methods by which countries size their crochet hooks and this can be frustrating to the yarn crafter who owns a variety of books, hooks, and needles.

 It can definitely be confusing when your pattern book comes from England but your crochet hook is made in the United States.
 The two sizing scales are just not likely going to line up together.
 I love to craft but being unable to get sizing between the wool and the needle-craft tool sometimes drives me absolutely insane.